LSSTDESC/qp/docs/user_guide/parameterizations/hist.md

 ## Data structure

-See <project:../datastructure.md> for general details on the data structure of `Ensembles`.
+See <project:../datastructure.md> for general details on the data structure of Ensembles.

 ### Metadata Dictionary